With the support of Azercell “From Idea to Business” project continues startup tours | News.az

 With the support of Azercell “From Idea to Business” project continues startup tours

-“I2B – From Idea to Business” project continues its successful operation to support startups and help realization of innovative ideas.
+“I2B- From Idea to Business” project launched in 2018 with the aim to support the expansion of the startup movement and implementation of citizens’ innovative i

-This time, the most successful startup teams of Sumgayit and Ganja were determined within the framework of the project.
-The project conducted by the Ministry of Transport, Communications and High Technologies, jointly with Public Association “Regional Development” of Heydar Aliyev Foundation, Azerbaijan Youth Foundation, the United Nations Development Programme, the company “Microsoft” and “Azercell Telecom” LLC gained huge interest of the youth in Sumgayit and Ganja.
-More than 100 participants joined the startup tour held in Heydar Aliyev Center in Sumgayit.
-The event was opened with info session, which covered the information about the concept of “From Idea to Business”, the aim of startup tours, achievements and future plans.
-The tour was followed with training held by project organizers on how to establish startup teams, how to develop the presentation correctly, how to attract investors to the project, other urgent issues, such as market study.
-Then, the participants were divided into teams and trained by professional mentors for the competition.
-Teams presented their ideas to the jury.
-According to jury’s decision, “Part of me”, “Keep hot” and “Military module” projects took I, II and III places, respectively.
+With “Azercell Telecom” LLC acting as the partner, the project, which is implemented by the Ministry of Transport, Communications and High Technologies, jointly with Public Association “Regional Development” of Heydar Aliyev Foundation, The Youth Fund of Azerbaijan Republic, United Nations Organization Develeopment Program (UNDP) and the company “Microsoft”, made its first startup tour of 2019 to Mingachevir.
+More than 100 participants from not only Mingachevir, but also from Ganja, Shaki, Tartar, Shamkir, Ujar, Balakan, Yevlakh and Aghdash have joined the tour.

-After Sumgayit, the next startup tour took place in Ganja.
-The information session was followed with small business training to prepare startups for main competition.
-Then the participants were divided into teams.
-Business scheme of each project was developed in accordance with “Canvas” model.
-The second session included presentation of ideas before jury.
-Each presentation was followed with discussion and interactive Q/A session.
-Jury announced “Biobone”, “Sağlam qida” (Healthy Food), “P4Y” startups the winners of I, II and III places, respectively.
+Head of Azercell’s Barama Innovation and Entrepreneurship Center Imran Bagirov spoke out at the event.
+He emphasized the successful implementation of several startup projects by public and private organizations.
+He also highlighted the vital role of such events from the point of recognizing IT projects, developing innovative ideas into successful business, providing mentorship and arranging meetings of startups with local and foreign investors.

 For more information, please contact news@mcs.az